Skip to content

 Decide how much to buy

-Choose what additional percentage you want to purchase.
-Under the 2021 lease you can buy as little as 1% at a time during the first 15 years, or a minimum of 5% after that.
+Decide how big a share to add.
+The 2021 lease lets you buy as little as 1% at a time in the first 15 years, then 5% at a minimum after that.

 3. 03